Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 We now turn our attention to the loop integrals of the sunset diagrams Fig.~\ref{fig:2lc} (for two $g_1$ vertices going into the loop, the same however holds for all vertex combinations) at vanishing external momenta.
 It can be written as

 I.e. the bubble diagram analysed earlier reappears as a subgraph of the sunset diagrams and their transfer momentum is integrated over.
 Since the point of vanishing transfer momentum at which the resonance occurs is a zero measure set, only the subleading scaling of $I_{1l}(\vecq,\omega)$ contributes to the sunset diagram.
-Thus the whole sunset diagram is subleading when compared to the other terms in the renormalized two-point function at small damping.
-Indeed, it scales as $\delta^{d-3}$ for $\delta/v^2 \gg 1$ (like the tadpole diagram \ref{fig:2lb}) and as
+Thus the whole sunset diagram, even at finite momentum or frequency, is subleading when compared to the other terms in the renormalized two-point function at small damping.
+Indeed, while $I_{2l}$ scales as $\delta^{d-3}$ for $\delta/v^2 \gg 1$ (like the tadpole diagram \ref{fig:2lb}), it is suppressed in the critical regime $\delta/v^2\ll 1$ where